beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 The "API Client" is a new view designed for testing and interacting with HTTP APIs.
 - **Natural Language Prompt**: Describe the request you want to make (e.g., "get all users from the jsonplaceholder api").
 - **Generate Request**: The application uses the selected LLM to automatically generate the full HTTP request, including the correct method, URL, headers, and body.
 - **Edit Request**: You can manually edit any part of the generated request before sending it.
+The UI is cleanly organized into Request and Response panels.
 - **Send & View Response**: Send the request and view the detailed response, including status code, headers, and a syntax-highlighted body.

 ## 6. Model Selection

 When you start the app or create a new chat, you are presented with the Model Selection screen.
 This screen lists all models available from your configured LLM service.

-- **Model Cards**: Each model is displayed on a card with available details like its family, parameter size, and quantization level.
+- **Model Cards**: Each model is displayed on a polished card with available details like its family, parameter size, and quantization level.
 - **Detailed Info (Ollama)**: For Ollama models, an **Info icon** is available on the card.
 Clicking this icon opens a modal displaying advanced technical details, including its context window size (`num_ctx`) and the full content of its `Modelfile`.
-- **Start Chat**: Click on any model card to start a new chat session with it.
+- **Start Chat**: Click the "Chat with this model" button on any model card to start a new chat session.

 ## 7. Chat View